airr-community/ogrdbstats/README.md

 reads used to infer the genotype, in MiAIRR, CHANGEO or IgDiscover format

-`CHAIN` is one of `VH, VK, VL, D, JH, JK, JL`.
+`CHAIN` is one of `IGHV, IGKV, IGLV, IGHD, IGHJ, IGKJ, IGLJ, TRAV, TRAJ, TRBV, TRBD, TRBJ, TRGV, TRGj, TRDV, TRDD, TRDJ`.
 It should correspond to the sequence type provided in the `INF_FILE` - or the sequence type you would like analysed, if there are no novel alleles.